pandas-dev/pandas/doc/source/user_guide/window.rst

 .. note::

-   Windowing operations currently only support operation on numeric data (integer and float) and will always return ``float64`` values.
+   Windowing operations currently only support numeric data (integer and float) and will always return ``float64`` values.

 .. warning::